 The president of the regional council has executive power since the law of March 2, 1982.
 He manages the budget.

 The law of 6 February 1992 created an economic, social and environmental council, which only gives advice.
-Its opinion is obligatory for national and regional plans as well as for deciding on the main lines of the region’s budget.
+Its opinion is obligatory for national and regional outlines as well as for deciding on the main lines of the region’s budget.

 The regional prefect is the government’s delegate, and it is he who ensures the role of the state in the region.
-He has hierarchical superiority over the departmental prefects.
+He has a hierarchical superiority over the departmental prefects.
 He is surrounded by a secretary general, mission managers and department heads.

 Section 2 – The status of the region

 The region’s competence is limited to what is set out in the texts, it has no general competence.

 The law of 1972 defines the main powers of the region.

 The law of 1982 extended the regions’ modes of action.
 The regional council has“competence to promote the economic, social, health, cultural and scientific development of the region and the planning of its territory, and to ensure the preservation of its identity.
 The regions can give aid to companies, and participate in the capital of companies that promote the development of the region.
 The regional council is now the body that implements the regional plan.

 The region gets its resources from the State, but can also get them from taxes decided by the regional council.
 The law of February 6, 1992, established a pre-equalization system between the regions, i.e. a redistribution mechanism to reduce the differences in wealth.